srimuthurajesh/Tech-Notes/Java/01_spring_core.md

 **Bean scope**:
-1. Singleton - Default scope, only one bean created and shared per IOC container.
+1. Singleton - Default scope, only one bean created and shared per IOC container, not thread safe.
-2. Proprotype - each time new bean will created
+2. Proprotype - new instance will create Each time, the bean requested
 3. Request - each HTTP request will have its own instance of bean
 4. Session - bean defined to Http session scope
 5. Global-session - bean defined to Http Global session scope